 I have been a trustee for a charity in the past but this time it’s personal.
 My partner has early onset vascular dementia and so over the last few years I have started on the carer journey.
 I wanted to contribute to HCS and to other carers before it becomes too difficult for me to take time to do this.
 I feel strongly that good local community organisations make for a better Herefordshire and that making efforts to put HCS on the best footing we can, in these very difficult times for charity funding, is crucial work.
 We need as much help as we can get to do this!

 Valerie is an accountant by profession but a Carer by necessity, looking after her son who is on the Autistic spectrum.
 Having moved to Herefordshire in 2009 she has fully immersed herself in the local community.
-She is the Chair of the Autism Partnership Board, is the Vice-Chair of the Herefordshire Local Independent Advisory Group to the police force, and is involved in various other community related projects.
+She is a member of the Autism Partnership Board, Herefordshire’s Local Independent Advisory Group to the police force, and is involved in various other community related projects.
 Her main respites from her caring role are gardening, walking and reading.

 Becoming a Trustee was a big decision and not to be taken lightly.
 I didn’t think I had it in me and wondered whether or not I would be good enough.
 I think these are things that everyone who hasn’t been a Trustee before would think.
 I have not looked back and have thoroughly enjoyed my time as a Trustee.
 I have even made new friends.
 The work can be taxing but it would be boring if it was not a challenge.
 Everyone is so kind and helpful which is why I am still a Trustee.
 As to why I became a Trustee – it was because I appreciated, being a Carer myself, what the organisation did for Carers, and wanted to help them to continue the good work.